mssola/soria/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 ```

+You can check the `soria-theme.el` and the `soria-theme-tree.el` files for
+further acknowledgements.